Strong broadband intensity noise squeezing from near-infrared to terahertz frequencies in semiconductor lasers with nonlinear dissipation: Outlook

-This work naturally suggests additionally possibilities for using nonlinear disperisve dissipation to control the output state of semiconductor lasers.
-Examples of topics for additional investigation include the effect of nonlinear dispersive loss on phase noise and linewidth, as well as the effects of optical feedback on intensity and phase noise (e.g., in external cavity lasers).
-Semiconductor lasers are ubiquitous in many real-world applications and we envision that the use of nonlinear dispersive loss could render them important sources of low noise states for use in sensing and quantum computing applications.
+This work naturally suggests additionally possibilities for using nonlinear dispersive dissipation to control the output state of semiconductor lasers.
+Examples of topics for additional investigation include the effect of nonlinear dispersive loss on phase noise and linewidth, the effects of optical feedback on pulsing, bistability, and intensity/phase noise (e.g., in external cavity lasers), and the simultaneous control of self-pulsing and squeezing to generate pulsed squeezing.
+Semiconductor lasers are ubiquitous in many real-world applications and we envision that the use of nonlinear dispersive loss could render them novel tools to control the mean field and noise behavior of light across a wide range of wavelengths.